Vicki grew up in a family that enjoyed homemade macaroni and cheese regularly.

 This particular batch of macaroni and cheese was made with 6 cups of milk, which rendered the cheese sauce a little thin.

-However, the extra sauce worked pretty well on the broccoli (as shown just above on the right).
+However, the extra sauce worked pretty well on the broccoli (as shown above).

 To thicken the sauce, either use less milk, add cornstarch to cold milk, or add a bit more pasta before the rest of the ingredients are mixed together.